Alf Landon: Later life

 Following his defeat, Landon finished out his term as Governor of Kansas and returned to the oil industry.
 Landon did not seek elected office again.

-In 1938, he spoke out in defense of the First Amendment rights of one his 1936 opponents, Norman Thomas.
+In 1938, he spoke out in defense of the First Amendment rights of one of his 1936 opponents, Norman Thomas.
 Mayor Frank Hague, a close FDR ally, had forced Thomas to leave Jersey City after he attempted to speak at a rally for free speech.
 The two men struck up a lifetime friendship.
 Landon hoped that the incident would "draw together all those who have common ideals of freedom and tolerance" and pledged to stand "shoulder to shoulder with you in this fight for free speech."
-Landon's comments portrayed the New Deal and Hague, as closely aligned threats to free speech.
+Landon's comments portrayed the New Deal and Hague as closely aligned threats to free speech.

 The Republicans' defeats in 1932 and 1936 plunged their party into a period of bitter intra-party strife.
 Landon played an important role in ending this internal bickering in 1938 by helping to prepare a new group of leaders for the presidential campaign of 1940, and in trying to bring about a compromise between the isolationist and internationalist viewpoints in foreign policy.
 Landon was in the American delegation led by Secretary of State Cordell Hull to the 1938 Pan-American Conference in Lima, Peru.
 However, Landon declined a position in Franklin Roosevelt's Cabinet because he made his acceptance contingent upon the President's renunciation of a third term.